savuvictor/cpp-cmake-example/README.md

 # README

-Playing with cmake and make
+Playing with cmake and make on Windows.
+For learning how to setup cmake and make visit: [msys2](https://www.msys2.org/docs/cmake/)

 ## Reminder